 Copy this code.
 Then, paste it into the Source area of a text block in the template editor.

-Once you've done this, click Save Changes.
+Once you've done this, click Source again and then Save Changes.
 Your text block will contain the image, which will also appear in your template.
 If your image is very large, like the example we used, you might have to scroll to the right within the text block to see the entire image.

 Once you've added your image to a text block, you can adjust it using HTML.
 For example, you may want to center your image using the